Differentiable Stochastic Halo Occupation Distribution with Galaxy Intrinsic Alignments: Summary Discussion

 \textbf{Future Work.} Future extensions of this work could proceed in several directions.
 The current implementation uses the \citet{Zheng_2007} HOD formulation, but the differentiable framework readily accommodates more sophisticated HOD models that include assembly bias \citep{Hearin2016} or environment-dependent effects \citep{Yuan_2018}.
 In addition, \halotoolsia specifies galaxy misalignments solely according to galaxy orientations, and does not currently include galaxy shapes or ellipticities. \diffhodia can readily be extended with shape information in accordance with future versions of \halotoolsia.
 Similarly, while we have focused on the radial alignment model with constant alignment strength, the distance-dependent alignment strength model implemented in \diffhodia could be explored for galaxies with radially-varying alignment properties.
 More generally, this can be extended to different IA parameters \emph{per galaxy}, as opposed to catalog-wide definitions.

 The differentiability also allows inserting \diffhodia into larger differentiable inference pipelines.
-For example, \diffhodia can be integrated into simulation pipelines that incorporate a differentiable particle mesh solver such as \textsc{jaxPM} \citep{li2022pmwddifferentiablecosmologicalparticlemesh}, along with a differentiable halo finder like \textsc{jFoF} \citep{horowitz2022}.
+For example, \diffhodia can be integrated into simulation pipelines that incorporate a differentiable particle mesh solver such as \textsc{jaxPM} \citep{li2022pmwddifferentiablecosmologicalparticlemesh}, along with a differentiable halo finder like \textsc{jFoF} \citep{horowitz2025jfofgpuclusterfinding}.
 This would enable end-to-end gradient flow from cosmological, HOD, and IA parameters to the galaxy field.

 The differentiable correlation function framework could also be extended to 2D-projected statistics, which are more directly comparable to observational weak lensing measurements \citep{vanalfen_2025_inprep}.
-Of equal interest is the extension to higher order statistics and field-level inference methods which would impose tighter constraints on parameters.
+Of equal interest is the extension to higher-order statistics and field level inference methods which would impose tighter constraints on parameters.
 A joint inference over both HOD and IA parameters represents a natural application, using the differentiable estimators for $\xi(r)$ and $\omega(r)$.
-Such joint analyses over the full 7-dimensional parameter space would be more computationally demanding and are reserved for future work.
+In the present work, fixing the HOD avoids degeneracies between HOD and IA parameters that arise at the 2PCF level --- for instance, the satellite fraction governed by $\log M_1$ and $\alpha$ directly affects the relative contributions of centrals and satellites to $\omega(r)$, which could partially mimic changes in $\mu_{\rm sat}$.
+Such joint analyses over the full 7-dimensional parameter space would require careful treatment of these degeneracies and are reserved for future work.
 These developments provide a foundation for efficient, gradient-based joint inference of HOD and IA parameters in current and future weak lensing surveys.